 How it works

-From a name and a postcode to a plan you can act on
+From a name and a location to a plan you can act on

 The audit is fully automated and built on your market.
 Here's exactly what happens between your snapshot and your report.